metathlon/udaicR/README.md

 # udaicR
-base udaic functions for R
+Base R functions used by UdAIC